ChainSafe/blst-ts/doc/values.md

 # JavaScript Values Under-the-Hood

 _**note:** If you followed the development of this file you may have noticed that it took a very long time to write and changed during writing.
-There is a lot of inconsistency in the writings surrounding [`HandleScope`](https://github.com/nodejs/node-addon-api/blob/main/doc/handle_scope.md)._ _I built the code using what I read so it "works correctly" but at the time I had no idea why, nor how._ _To try an explain it better I read what was available and wrote about it._ _I realized it didn't "make sense."_ _So I read through the `node` source to try and figure it out but there is a TON of code that makes "values work."_ _I revised this document a couple times during the process as my understanding evolved._ _I think this is how it works but have [requested a review](https://github.com/nodejs/node/issues/47504) from the V8 team to make sure its correct._ _I also want to hightlight this body of work in hopes it, or parts of it, may be added to the [official documentation](https://github.com/nodejs/node-addon-api/tree/main/doc) or the [examples repo](https://github.com/nodejs/node-addon-examples) to move the content up the open-source tree where it will be more visible to the broader community._
+There is a lot of inconsistency in the writings surrounding [`HandleScope`](https://github.com/nodejs/node-addon-api/blob/main/doc/handle_scope.md)._ _I built the code using what I read so it "works correctly" but at the time I had no idea why, nor how._ _To try and explain it better I read what was available and wrote about it._ _I realized it didn't "make sense."_ _So I read through the `node` source to try and figure it out but there is a TON of code that makes "values work."_ _I revised this document a couple times during the process as my understanding evolved._ _I think this is how it works but have [requested a review](https://github.com/nodejs/node/issues/47504) from the V8 team to make sure its correct._ _I also want to highlight this body of work in hopes it, or parts of it, may be added to the [official documentation](https://github.com/nodejs/node-addon-api/tree/main/doc) or the [examples repo](https://github.com/nodejs/node-addon-examples) to move the content up the open-source tree where it will be more visible to the broader community._

 ---